IRIBHM-computational-groups/iribhm_technicals_website/docs/start/singularity.md

 # Singularity Containers

 ## What are singularity containers ?
 Singularity containers allow you to run your analyses in a reproducible manner on Hyperion.
 They are comparable to docker containers, except that they are designed to operate on scientific clusters such as Hyperion.
 You can consider them as a variant of virtual machines except that their goal is to isolate applications and not computer resources.
 They are also easier to create and use than virtual machines.
 The project was originally named Singularity but it was split in november 2021 in two separate entities, and the one we use is called Apptainer.
 Yet the apptainer and singularity commands can both be used interchangeably.
-The official documentation can be found on [apptainer's website](https://apptainer.org/documentation/)
+The official documentation can be found on the [apptainer website](https://apptainer.org/documentation/)

 To verify the version currently installed on Hyperion you can use the command :
 ```bash